White professor at George Washington University admits she lied about being Black

 According to her university bio, Krug is an expert in Africa, Latin America, African American history, early modern world history, imperialism and colonialism.
 Her courses include, "Caribbean on the Move: The Politics of Immigration and Popular Dance in the Caribbean and Its Diasporas" and "Africa and the African Diaspora: (Trans)Nationalisms and the Politics of Modernity."

-She is currently a finalist for both the Harriet Tubman and Frederick Douglass book prizes.
+She is a finalist for both the Harriet Tubman and Frederick Douglass book prizes.

 Krug called her appropriation of Black identity "unethical, immoral, anti-Black, colonial" and said her lies mean "that every step I've taken has gaslighted those whom I love."